Industry Kate Padiachy Industry Kate Padiachy

 Frances M

 Frances Moloney has worked in children's publishing for over ten years.
 Starting out as a bookseller at Waterstones, she has worked for some of the world's largest publishing houses, Simon and Schuster and Hachette, and with independents Nosy Crow, Flying Eye and Knights Of, amongst others.
 She has worked with a range of bestselling and award-winning children's authors such as Holly Webb, Jonathan Meres, Pippa Goodhart and Berlie Doherty.
 Her debut novel for middle grade readers, The Mystery of the Missing Mum, is published by Pushkin Children's in August 2022.
-Frances is an industry editor.
+Frances is an Industry editor.

 Interests: Books with heart.
 Children's, middle grade, series fiction, young adult, teen, tween and picture books.